bigscience-workshop/bigscience/jz/crontab/README.md

 ## TODO

 XXX: need to have a facility to report failures.
-Which is tricky because the job has to run on a SLURM partition that has Internet and that's just `--partition=prepost`
+Which is tricky because the job has to run on a SLURM partition that has Internet and that's just `--partition=prepost` and `--partition=compil`